Daniel-KM/UpgradeToOmekaS/index.md

 {% include css_js.html %}

+This list is a mapping between [Omeka Classic] plugins and [Omeka S] modules.

-All plugins can be downloaded freely on <https://github.com> or <https://gitlab.com>.
-Some of them are old, broken or unsupported.
+All plugins can be downloaded freely on <https://omeka.org>, <https://github.com> or <https://gitlab.com>.
+Some of them are old, broken, unsupported or a work in progress.
 Usually, they work at least on one site.
 But most of them are up-to-date for [Omeka Classic] and useful.
 Only a part of them are listed in <https://omeka.org/classic/plugins>.

 {% include stats_upgradable.md %}

 See more details on [plugins]({{ site.url | append: '/UpgradeToOmekaS/omeka_plugins.html' }}) and [modules]({{ site.url | append: '/UpgradeToOmekaS/omeka_s_modules.html' }}).

-Feel free to add missing plugins, or to create an upgrader processor for the plugin [Upgrade to Omeka S], or contact me.
+Feel free to add missing plugins, or to create an upgrader for the plugin [Upgrade to Omeka S], or an importer for the module [Omeka 2 Importer].

 <div class="container-fluid">
 <div id="entry-list">